-4.1.6.2.
-Additional State Diagrams for Command Queuing.
+4.2.6.
+State Diagrams for Command Queuing

-This state machine is in addition to the state diagrams already defined in section 9 of the Serial ATA 1.0 specification.
+This state machine is in addition to the state diagrams already defined in section 9 of the Serial ATA 1.0a specification and in section 4.1 of this specification.
 These are high-level state machines used to describe behavior only.